Keeper Of Stanley Cup Reveals Who’s Partied Harder Than Alex Ovechkin

 Pritchard said Selanne’s days with the Cup featured a big celebration in downtown Helsinki, a sauna party and plenty of karaoke.

-The 1999 Dallas Stars team was the other time Pritchard recalled.
-Though he didn’t offer as much detail and Selanne’s time with the Cup, he did say he was present at a party that featured the heavy metal band Pantera.
+The 1999 Dallas Stars team was the other instance Pritchard recalled.
+Though he didn’t offer as much detail as Selanne’s time with the Cup, he did say he was present at a party that featured the heavy metal band Pantera.

-The party took place at drummer Vinnie Paul’s house and from there, plenty of rumors circulated that a dent in the Stanley Cup was caused because it was dropped then intentionally thrown at the party.
+The party took place at drummer Vinnie Paul’s house, and from there, plenty of rumors circulated that a dent in the Stanley Cup was caused because it was dropped then intentionally thrown at the party.
 Nothing was ever confirmed, though.

 Through the 30 years Pritchard has been with the Cup, he said it’s really special to see just how excited the players are to bring it home to their family and friends.

-He certainly must be loving the excitement Ovechkin has been showing the last week.
+In that case, it certainly must be loving the excitement Ovechkin has been showing the last week.

 Thumbnail photo via Geoff Burke/USA TODAY Sports Images